2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes.md

 perform hardware tests in the following video;
 {% include video id="k-9VHZg_qoo" provider="youtube" %}

->Once a node is commissioned its status will change to Ready.
+>Once a host is commissioned its status will change to Ready.

 ## Deploy Hosts
 During the deployment phase MAAS utilizes a process similar to Commissioning to deploy an operating system with [Curtain](https://curtin.readthedocs.io/en/latest/).